-During construction activities during cooler weather months, black sea bass are unlikely to be present.
-Because Barren Island waters are generally fresher than black sea bass salinity preferences, black sea bass would only likely be present in drought years during times of higher salinities.
-Water depths in the Barren Island vicinity are marginal with respect to adult black sea bass preferred depths, although they are within juvenile habitat preferences.
+As the South borrow area is open, unvegetated bottom black sea bass are unlikely to use the habitat that would be impacted.
+If dredging activities occur during cooler weather months, the likelihood of finding black sea bass in the area is further reduced.
+Because South borrow area waters are generally fresher than black sea bass salinity preferences, black sea bass would only likely be present in drought years during times of higher salinities.
+Water depths in the South borrow area vicinity are marginal with respect to adult black sea bass preferred depths, although they are within juvenile habitat preferences.
 Accordingly, juveniles would more likely be present than adults, but black sea bass aren't likely to occur in substantial numbers in the project area.
 Juvenile and adult black sea bass are good swimmers and should easily be able to avoid disturbance and turbidity from construction.
+However, any Black seabass that venture too close to the dredge intake could be entrained and destroyed.
 In summary, minimal to no direct physical impacts to individuals are expected.

-Based on black sea bass juvenile and adult salinity preferences (Table 3), Barren Island area waters likely constitute marginal EFH or non-EFH for these black sea bass life history stages.
+Based on black sea bass juvenile and adult salinity preferences as well as the lack of structure (Table 6), South borrow area waters likely constitute marginal EFH or non-EFH for these black sea bass life history stages.
 VIMS Fishery Analyst data supports this determination for Barren Island vicinity waters indirectly based on the substantial total catch count data for VA waters versus comparatively minimal count for MD waters.

-During time periods when salinities are high in the Barren Island vicinity, such as during drought years, the proposed action could enhance habitat for black sea bass.
-Juveniles could utilize the exotic rock structure along the outer perimeter of Barren Island and the breakwaters, as well as the constructed salt marsh and channels.
-Also, during periods with high salinity, adult sea bass could make some use of the rock structures, although water depths are less than their preferred depths.
-Over the long-term, maintenance of water depths suitable for SAV on the east side of Barren Island would benefit juvenile black sea bass when they are infrequently present.
-In summary, the proposed action during infrequent high salinity periods could enhance marginal or non EFH for juvenile and adult black sea bass in Barren Island waters.
+During time periods when salinities are sufficiently high in the South borrow vicinity, such as during drought years, the material provided by the borrow area could enhance EFH habitat for black sea bass via the Barren Island restoration project.
+Juveniles and adults could utilize the exotic rock structure along the outer perimeter of Barren Island and the breakwaters, as well as the constructed salt marsh and channels.
+However, there are no rock structures within the vicinity of the South borrow area.

-Black sea bass juveniles and adults forage on organisms originating over large areas, although likely would forage only minimally in Barren Island waters.
-Accordingly, loss of open water habitat in Barren Island waters by conversion to exotic rock structures, tidal wetlands, channels, and uplands would likely have negligible effect on black sea bass forage in the Bay.
-Black sea bass predators likely derive minimal black sea bass from Barren Island waters.
-Accordingly, the loss of open water at Barren Island would likely have negligible impacts on organisms that prey on black sea bass.
+Black sea bass juveniles and adults forage on organisms originating over large areas, although they likely would forage only minimally in South borrow area waters because there is a lack of structured habitat.
+As shallow water habitat that provides no structure, the South borrow area impacts from dredging would likely have negligible effect on black sea bass foraging in the Bay.
+Black sea bass predators likely thrive minimally on black seabass, within the South borrow area waters because of the infrequency of individuals in the area.
+Prey such as butterfish are also not expected to be a substantial component of the South borrow area assemblage.
 In summary, the proposed action would have negligible impacts on black sea bass prey or predators.